ret2basic/ret2wargames/001_USSD_Sherlock_May_2023/README.md

 `USSD.sol` and `USSDRebalancer.sol` took me about 3 hours to audit (I only wrote audit tags, no report). `USSD.sol` is easier than `USSDRebalancer.sol`, so start with `USSD.sol`. `USSDRebalancer.sol` is more complex whilst having more issues in it, be prepared.

 **Hint:** There is a HUGE bug in the rebalancing mechanism.
-Try find it!
+This bug is the essence of this practice audit.
+Try to find it!